-Figure(2-5)
+figure (2-5)

-Its worth to mention that both India and Gulf regions are on equatorial anomaly region.
+India and Gulf regions are on equatorial anomaly region.
 Ionosphere Scintillation is most intense and most frequent in that equatorial region.
-It can severely affects the performance of SBAS, Therefore, An MLDF (Multi Layer Data Fusion) iono model suitable to serve the equatorial anomaly region was implemented in GAGAN system .
+It can severely affects the performance of SBAS, Therefore, An MLDF (Multi-Layer Data Fusion) iono model suitable to serve the equatorial anomaly region was implemented in GAGAN system .